Hungreeee/Q-RAG/README.md

 ## Demo

-A simple Q-RAG demo developed using langchain can be found in this [notebook](https://github.com/Hungreeee/Q-RAG/blob/main/demo/demo_notebook_squad.ipynb).
+A small Q-RAG demo developed using langchain can be found in this [notebook](https://github.com/Hungreeee/Q-RAG/blob/main/demo/demo_notebook_squad.ipynb).

 ## Run Q-RAG